taberkkaya/RepositoryKit/src/RepositoryKit.EntityFramework/README.md

 ---

-> 📎 This package depends on `RepositoryKit.Core
+📎 This package is the official EF Core provider for `RepositoryKit`